Agusioma/engineering-education/articles/kubernetes-clusters-intro/index.md

 2. Kubernetes DNS

-Kubernetes runs a DNS server that provides easy identification of services in a cluster by assigning them names thereby allowing us to access their functionality without knowing their identity.
+Kubernetes runs a DNS server that provides easy identification of services in a cluster by assigning them names thereby allowing their functionality to be accessed without getting to know their IP addresses.
 We can view the DNS servers running by using this command:

 ```bash